Mistborn94/docker-flask-demo/Readme.md

 # Packaging a python flask app into docker

 ## Prep
-Run `docker pull python:3` at the start of the presentation to start pulling the base image.
+Run `docker pull python:3-slim` at the start of the presentation to start pulling the base image.
 This might take a while on slower internet.

 ## Part 1
 ### Creating the dockerfile
-Create an empty file called Dockerfile and add the following commands to it:
+Create an empty file called `Dockerfile` and add the following commands to it:

 1. Set the base image
-    `FROM python:3`
+    `FROM python:3-slim`
 2. Change the working directory
     `WORKDIR /usr/src/app`
 3. Install the dependencies